 If you are wondering what’s left to eat, don’t be worried.
 The majority of your meal will consist of clean proteins, like pastured chicken and wild caught fish, along with lots of vegetables, some fruits, and healthy fats.
 There is plenty to eat on an elimination diet.

 Have you tried an elimination diet but need more help?
-You can schedule a free Discovery Session with me to explore the possibility of functional lab testing to get to the root of your symptoms.
-Click the Discovery Session link to learn more.
+You can schedule a free Clarity Call with me to explore the possibility of functional lab testing to get to the root of your symptoms.
+Click this Clarity Call link to learn more.